UrbanInstitute/emergency-rental-assistance-priority-index/README.md

         -   One approach is to run `renv::restore(exclude = c("packages-that-produce-errors"))`, so long as `gWQS` is installed per the package version listed in the lock.file.

-        -   Another approach is to use the workflow below, again ensuring to omit `gWQS` from the list of packages to install / update:
+        -   Another approach is to use the workflow below, again ensuring to omit `gWQS` from the list of packages to install / update.
+NOTE: This approach does not take note of any package version differences so use with care!

-        `# Load the jsonlite and renv packages library(jsonlite)
+        ```# Load the jsonlite and renv packages
+        library(jsonlite)
         library(renv)